Glenview Crime Rate Trends — Oakland

 Glenview is a residential foothill neighborhood between MacArthur Boulevard and the I-580/Park Boulevard split.
 Single-family bungalows on sloped, tree-lined streets, with a small commercial strip on Park Boulevard near Excelsior Avenue.

-Five signals surfaced in Glenview this March — two one-month below-trend drops and three sustained structural shifts, all running in the same direction.
-The overall shape is a broad, multi-category decline across both violent and property crime, not a single outlier pulling the numbers.
+Five categories moved in Glenview this March — two one-month below-trend signals and three sustained structural shifts.
+The structural pattern runs broadly downward across both violent and property crime, with no spikes or rare events in the mix.

 Notable signals 2